-Directed by Dean Emerita Elizabeth Cropper in coordination with Professor Lorenzo Pericolo (University of Warwick), this project provides a critical edition and annotated translation of Carlo Cesare Malvasia’s Felsina pittrice (Bologna, 1678), one of the most important early modern texts on Italian art.
+Directed by Dean Emerita Elizabeth Cropper in coordination with Professor Lorenzo Pericolo (University of Warwick), this project sets out to provide a critical edition and annotated translation of Carlo Cesare Malvasia’s Felsina pittrice (Bologna, 1678), one of the most important early modern texts on Italian art.
 The Felsina pittrice, or Lives of the Bolognese Painters, is a history of painting in Bologna that both emulates and challenges Giorgio Vasari’s Le vite de’ più eccellenti pittori, scultori, e architettori (1550/1568), which was republished in Bologna in 1647.
-The Felsina pittrice has never been translated into English in full, and no critical edition has appeared since 1841–1844.
-This new edition and translation, undertaken by a team of international scholars, will appear in a series of monographic volumes, each of which will include transcriptions by Lorenzo Pericolo of the relevant manuscript notes made by Malvasia in preparation for his book and now in the Biblioteca comunale dell’Archiginnasio, Bologna.
-Professor Pericolo will also provide a critical edition of the Italian text.
-The series is published for the Center for Advanced Study in the Visual Arts and the National Gallery of Art by Harvey Miller Publishers/Brepols Publishers.
+The Felsina pittrice has never been translated into English in full, and no critical edition has been attempted since the publication of 1841–1844.
+The new edition and translation, undertaken by a team of international scholars, appears in a series of monographic volumes, each one of which includes transcriptions by Lorenzo Pericolo of the relevant manuscript notes made by Malvasia in preparation for his book and now in the Biblioteca comunale dell’Archiginnasio, Bologna.
+Professor Pericolo also provides a critical edition of the Italian text.
+The series is published for the Center and the National Gallery of Art by Harvey Miller Publishers/Brepols Publishers.

 Critical Edition and Project Coordinator: Lorenzo Pericolo, University of Warwick